pvcraven/2017_web_security/source/final/ashtyne/index.rst

 libraries.

 Using AngularJS, one can extend HTML with attributes called directives [W3]_.
 Directives are HTML codes that begin with "ng-."
-In order to make proper HTML, the code should be "data-ng-" [W3]_.
+To make proper HTML, the code should be "data-ng-" [W3]_.

 	* ng-app – This tells AngularJS to be active in whatever portion of the page/code